What Is Cervical Spondylosis?

 Degenerative Cascade

-The loss of disc height redistributes axial forces to the facet joints, which respond with compensatory hypertrophy and osteophyte formation.
+Disc height loss redistributes axial forces to the facet joints, which respond with compensatory hypertrophy and osteophyte formation.
 Simultaneously, the ligaments (posterior longitudinal, ligamentum flavum) may thicken.
 The end result is narrowing of the vertebral canal (stenosis) and/or the intervertebral foramina (foraminal stenosis).

 STRUCTURAL CHANGES AND THEIR CLINICAL CONSEQUENCES